uber-archive/vis-academy/src/docs/graph/0-setup.md

 Before we go through the tutorial, let's make sure we have everything necessary in order to make this as smooth as possible.
-This tutorial assumes a basic familiarity with Javascript and the command line, but otherwise it's not necessary to understand every step.
+This tutorial assumes a basic familiarity with Javascript and the command line, and you'll get the most out of the lessons if you already have experience with React but otherwise it's not necessary to understand every step.
 Feel free to ask questions if anything is unclear.
-If you have problem with setting up the coding environment please check [here](#/installing-a-coding-environment/installing-tools-mac)
+If you have problem with setting up the coding environment please check [here](#/installing-a-coding-environment/installing-tools-mac).

 ## 1. Cloning and Running